Chairman, Scientific Advisory Board

-Dr. Carl Ware recently joined the Sanford Burnham Medical Research Institute as Director of the Infectious and Inflammatory Disease Center (www.sanfordburnham.org), located in La Jolla, CA. He leads a large multi-disciplinary group of scientists applying their skills in structural biology, bioinformatics, immunology, virology and microbiology to understand autoimmune diseases and develop novel therapies.
+Dr. Carl Ware is the Director of the Infectious and Inflammatory Disease Center at the SBP Medical Discovery Institute (www.SBPDiscovery.org), located in La Jolla, CA. He leads a large multi-disciplinary group of scientists applying their skills in structural biology, bioinformatics, immunology, virology and microbiology to understand autoimmune diseases and develop novel therapies.
 He received his Ph.D. in 1979 from the University of California, Irvine, and conducted his postdoctoral work at the University of Texas and the Dana-Farber Cancer Institute, Harvard Medical School in Boston.
 He established his research laboratory in 1981 as an Assistant Professor of Immunology at the University of California, Riverside, advancing to full professor and in 1996 moved to the La Jolla Institute for Allergy and Immunology where he led the Division of Molecular Immunology.

 Possibilities and challenges are what this researcher, who currently has two important discoveries at various stages of the drug development process, seems to be all about.
 Dr. Ware discovered the Lymphotoxin-receptor, a protein that controls inflammation.
 A new drug based on this discovery is currently in Phase II clinical trials for people with severe rheumatoid arthritis, while another inflammatory protein, known as LIGHT also discovered in Dr. Ware’s laboratory, is being developed by a pharmaceutical company for use in a variety of autoimmune diseases.